uricod/ExcelMacros/README.md

 # Sum Text

-VBA Custom Function to imporove on Excel Concat Function.
+VBA Custom Function to improve on Excel Concat Function.

 This adds together Excel Range of Text with adding a seperator between each cell.